Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Numerical Experiments

-A typical issue of learning-based heuristics is scalability.
-For example, creating a dataset of optimal solutions can be prohibitive when large-scale problems are to be solved.
-In such cases, methods based on supervised learning that uses optimal solutions become impractical.
-The method used in our neural network approach, on the other hand, can be trained efficiently based on the decomposition, which allows the method to scale.
-This may account for the performance difference between the neural network approach and the other learning-based approaches, which use supervised learning.

-These observations indicate that the warmstarting method with a neural network tends to be competitive or outperform the other methods in terms of the computational time in almost many cases.
-This trend is clearer with tighter tolerances.

-Table \ref{tab_solution_time_breakdown} shows a breakdown of the average computational time of the column generation procedures based on the neural network and on the LPR for the 1000-generator instances for the 40 test cases.
-Initialization shows the time required to run the initialization methods.
-In the LPR-based method, this is the time to solve the LPR, while the method based on a neural network this is the time to evaluate the neural network model (this does not include the time to train the neural network).
-In cases of $1\%$ tolerance, the time required to solve the LPR is longer than the sum of the time spent on the other routines.
-However as the tolerance becomes tighter, the number of iterations and the time spent in the other routines increases, and by $0.25\%$ tolerance the LPR initialization time is only 25\% of the total time.
+To clarify this point, Table \ref{tab_solution_time_breakdown} shows a breakdown of the average computational time of the column generation procedures applied to the 1000-generator instances for the 100 test cases.
+The column labelled `Initialisation' shows the time required to run the initialisation methods.
+For the \gls{LPR} initialisation method this is the time to solve the \gls{LPR}, while for the column pre-population initialisation method, this is the time to solve the unregularised \gls{RMP}.
+For the methods based on machine learning, this is the time to evaluate the models.
+In the case of $1\%$ tolerance, the time required to solve the \gls{LPR} is longer than the sum of the time spent on the other routines.
+However, as the tolerance becomes tighter, the number of iterations and the time spent in the other routines increase, and by $0.25\%$ tolerance, the \gls{LPR} initialisation time is only 25\% of the total time. \revisedii{We see a similar trend if we use the column pre-population initialisation.}